What I Do

 Becoming Conscious Creators

-Authentic Connection Is Essential
+Why Authentic Connection Is Essential

 Humans are hardwired for social connection.
-As Dr. Stephen Porges, founder of Polyvagal Theory, and numerous others in the field have stated, connection is a biological imperative.
-In other words, without connection we do not survive.
+As Dr. Stephen Porges, founder of Polyvagal Theory, and numerous others in the field have affirmed, connection is a biological imperative.
+Without connection we do not survive.
 Why?
 Because we need more than food and shelter to survive.
-We need a sense of physical, mental, and emotional safety -- a sense that we are valued and cared about.
+We need a sense of physical, mental, and emotional safety -- a sense that we are not alone and that we are valued.
+We need to feel within our nervous system that we are seen, heard, and understood.

 Why Experiences with Horses are so Powerful